Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Abstract

 \section{Abstract}

-We theoretically study the reconstruction of attosecond beating by interference of two-photon transitions (\RABITT{}) in strongly polar molecules.
-The time-dependent energy of a polar molecule in the IR field gives rise to an additional dipole-laser coupling contribution to the sideband delay.
-In a time-independent picture this translates to the initial state being in superposition of IR-dressed states.
-We extend the recently developed time-independent molecular R-matrix method to include the additional interfering ionization pathways arising from the IR-dressed initial state and obtain very good agreement with a reference non-perturbative time-dependent \RABITT{} simulation.
-Finally, we discuss the asymptotic behaviour of such ionization amplitudes and recover a known approximate asymptotic formula for the dipole-laser coupling delay derived earlier in the context of attosecond streaking.
+We study theoretically the reconstruction of attosecond beating by interference of two-photon transitions (\RABITT{}) in strongly polar molecules.
+The time-dependent energy of a polar molecule in the infrared (IR) field gives rise to an additional dipole-laser coupling contribution to the sideband delay.
+In a time-independent picture this translates to the initial state becoming a linear combination of IR-dressed states.
+We extend the recently developed time-independent molecular $R$-matrix method to include the additional interfering ionization pathways arising from the IR-dressed initial state and obtain very good agreement with a reference non-perturbative time-dependent \RABITT{} simulation.
+We discuss the asymptotic behaviour of such ionization amplitudes and recover a known approximate asymptotic formula for the dipole-laser coupling delay derived earlier in the context of attosecond streaking.
 At low photon energies the dipole-laser coupling contributes significantly even in an unoriented molecular sample.
+Finally, we show that in photodetachment of polar singly charged negative ions the sideband delay is asymptotically proportional only to Wigner delay.